Cabraham1/EdTech-app/README.md

 Potential improvements for production:

-1. **Database Integration**: Migrate from file storage to PostgreSQL/MongoDB
+1. **Database Integration**: Migrate from localStorage to PostgreSQL/MongoDB for multi-user support
 2. **Enhanced Authentication**: Upgrade to JWT-based authentication with role-based access
 3. **Pagination**: Add pagination for large student lists
 4. **Export Functionality**: CSV/PDF export of student data